adrien-bougouin/KeyBench/README.md

 # Purpose

 The provided source code and command line tool aim to ease the reproduction and usage of TopicCoRank.
-You will also find the subset listing to reconstruct our dataset from the DEFT-2016 dataset \[5\].
+You will also find the subset listing to reconstruct our dataset from recently published DEFT-2016 dataset \[5\].

 # Requirements